jhuang672/fish/README.md

 * **fish_seq.Rmd**: for sequential design simulation using IMSPE criteria

-Note: data simulation processes using fish model requires to wrap up NetLogo code into R environment (work for both Linux and windows systems now, but there is a rJava issue with Mac.)
+Note: data simulation processes using fish model requires to wrap up NetLogo code into R environment (work for both Linux and windows systems now, but there is a rJava issue with Mac).
 Both Rmarkdown files set up the environment first and wrap up NetLogo from R environment.
-Generated data is then further wrapped into R environment and saved in csv files.
+Then, generated data is further wrapped into R and saved into csv files.

 ### The **data** directory contains the simulated fish data: